elmika/technical-test/README.md

 - Application Service: all the logic is in this service.

-- DDD (pending):
+- DDD:
     - UserList should be an entity.
+    - User is implemented as Value object, but should probably be an Entity (you may have to update email)
-    - User should be an Entity.
-Value objects may be used as attributes, especially emails and country codes.
+    - Value objects may be used as attributes, especially for emails and country codes.
-    - We need to define a repository interface, and implement it in the infrastucture layer with the logic of retrieving the data from the public csv file.
+    - Repository interface defined in the Domain.
+Implemented in the infrastucture layer with the logic of retrieving the data from the public csv file.
+    - Criteria only contains logic for filtering.
+Could also do ordering.

+- Exception handling - pending